Code-Institute-Submissions/ss00831-milestone1/README.md

 ### Existing Features
 - Information : About Dalahorse and Rooster.
 Everyone can watch the information.
-- Gallery : Pictures of Dalahorse and Rooster.
+- Story : Pictures and information of Dalahorse and Rooster.
 Everyone can watch the pictures.
 - Purchase : Goods of Dalahorse and Rooster.
 Everyone can watch the goods.
 - Owner information : About the contact information and the location of the store.
 Everyone can check the information.
 - Message : Anyone who is interested in a sculpture or cooperation or has some questions can send an inquiry.